- Eight ITF-size hard courts.

 When will you start building the courts and how long will it take?

 We’ll be using people’s feedback about this concept plan to make changes to it if needed.
 Afterwards, we’ll develop the detailed design, where we work out the exact technical details, materials and costs for the upgrades.
 When the detailed design is finished, we’ll invite tenders for the construction.
 This is where building contractors formally offer to do the work for an agreed price.
 After Council has accepted a tender, construction can start.
-We’re aiming to start works next year and be finished in 2023.

 Will we be able to keep playing tennis, or access other Beaton Park venues and parking during construction?